COVID-19 – stay in touch with racing’s response

 Racecourses nationwide responded to the needs of their local area; whether by hosting NHS testing sites, setting up food banks, pop-up vaccination or blood donation centres to relieve pressure on the healthcare system.

-Beverley is one of a growing number of racecourses in England confirmed as vaccination centres alongside Bath, Brighton, Epsom, Ludlow, Newbury, Newcastle, Newmarket, Taunton, Windsor and Leicester and more are expected to be a part of the effort, with Racecourse Association chief executive David Armstrong calling them “a natural place” for it to happen.
+Beverley is one of a growing number of racecourses in England confirmed as vaccination centres alongside Aintree, Bath, Brighton, Epsom, Ludlow, Newbury, Newcastle, Newmarket, Taunton, Windsor and Leicester and more are expected to be a part of the effort, with Racecourse Association chief executive David Armstrong calling them “a natural place” for it to happen.

 During the first lockdown, a number of essential racecourse grounds and maintenance team members created messages in support of NHS and key workers, whether mowing grass in the shape of NHS, or lighting up their racecourses blue.
 See Epsom’s effort below.